 The book’s primary purpose is to explore the strategies these regions’ activists, scholars, artists and community groups have taken, and can take in future, to challenge narratives that claim to speak for Britain and Ireland but in fact take urban and inland perspectives for granted.
 Drawing on local archives, print media and oral histories, the voices of these communities are placed front and centre throughout.
 One purpose of giving explicit statements of these strategies, in the voices of those who have made them, is to increase possibilities for their future development and expansion.

 Many of the resources for comprehending these problems come not from within British and Irish histories, but from traditions such as postcolonial studies, counter-mapping, indigenous island studies, seascape epistemologies, hydrofeminism, animal studies and the new materialism.
-This book asks, for the first time, what might be revealed by applying theoretical perspectives developed to study Pacific islands, the Middle Passage, the Caribbean and Atlantic Canada to British and Irish coastal cultures.
+This book asks, for the first time, what might be revealed by using theoretical perspectives developed to study Pacific islands, the Middle Passage, the Caribbean, Atlantic Canada and the Indian Ocean to inform interpretation of British and Irish coastal cultures.
 Being Littoral therefore brings British and Irish communities into conversation with theorists from coastlines around the world, exploring potential future strategies for combination and collaboration.

 In these ways, Being Littoral shows that only by drawing on the full range of tools used to resist the dominant narratives of modern history can we generate visions of past and future that ring true on Atlantic shores, rather than allowing coasts to remain caveats in stories formed from nation states and capital cities.
 In challenging those singular stories, Being Littoral argues that flexible thinking with, and about, time and temporalities is the primary prerequisite for richer and more purposeful histories: eroding the singular threads of cause and effect in national narratives requires a wide range of approaches and attitudes to time.

 Part 1 (20,000 words) establishes the major problems with current historical approaches, exploring the conscious and unconscious strategies by which Atlantic coastlines have been made marginal to urban narratives of Britain and Ireland; it then explores the way historians of other regions have conceptualised time to disrupt the linear arcs to which historical narrative so frequently conform.
-Part 2 (60,000 words) explores seven responses to the narrative marginalisation of coasts, ranging from simple counter-narratives, to diverse forms of embodiment and the insistence that the past should be organised spatially rather than temporally as a means of rejecting the simplifying force of narrative.
-Most of these approaches are not ones that historians have used.
+Part 2 (60,000 words) explores seven responses to the narrative marginalisation of coasts, ranging from simple counter-narratives, to diverse forms of embodiment and auto-ethnography, as well as the insistence that the past should be organised spatially rather than temporally.
+Most of these approaches are not ones that historians have used widely.
 They emanate instead from activists, artists, poets, geographers and theorists.
 Each chapter also asks how the approaches under discussion might be integrated into historical practice.

 In pursuing these themes the book has several characteristics that make it timely: